silviamaggi/smd-com/_posts/2020-12-02-how-the-instagram-navigation-became-convoluted.md

 ## One possible explanation

 Instagram may be testing which one of the _similar-but-different_ features performs best.
 The reason I say this is that the layouts are too different to think they both fit the app.
-Moreover, it’s good UX practise to test between two solutions.
+Moreover, it’s good UX practice to test between two solutions.
 If this is the case, we’ll find out soon.

 In the meantime, if you updated the app and felt lost, know that it’s not you.
 At the moment, the navigation is genuinely convoluted.